George II of Greece: Goudi coup and Balkan Wars

 Some of the officers involved in the coup believed that the country would be better off if King George I was deposed and replaced by another neutral candidate, such as by George, his grandson.
 Proposed candidates included the Austrian duke Francis of Teck or a member of the German royal House of Hohenzollern.
 However, George was the most desirable candidate as he was more popular than his father, was an adult and was politically inexperienced, so was seen as easily more controllable.
 Violence sparked by the coup continued until February 1910 and members of the royal family were forced to resign from the military in order to avoid a revolution.
 George, his siblings and his parents evacuated Greece and moved to Germany for three years in exile.
 To avoid controversy, their exile was branded as a three-year "education leave", which was approved and so George continued his military training, but with the prestigious First Foot Guards Regiment of the Prussian army.
 This period of absence from Greece reduced his popularity as a potential replacement for his grandfather.

 As Greece became more politically stable as violent protests lessened, George, his siblings and his parents returned to Greece at the end of 1910.
 In 1911, Prime Minister Eleftherios Venizelos allowed members of the royal family to be given back their former ranks in the military, but George returned to Germany to continue training with the Prussian army.
 When the First Balkan War commenced in October 1912, George returned to Greece to fight against the Ottoman Empire.
 George and his brother, Alexander, served as officers on his father's staff.
-George served in numerous battles, which was criticised by the media as it put the country's future monarch as risk of being killed.
+George served in numerous battles, which was criticised by the media as it put the country's future monarch at risk of being killed.
 One such battle that George participated in was the capture of Thessaloniki on 8 November [Old Style: 26 October] 1912, which marked major progress for Greece in the war.